Table of Contents

 Board review style question #1

-A 56 year old woman complains of cough, fatigue and low fever for 3 months worsening in the past 2 days and is admitted to the emergency room.
+A 56 year old woman reports cough, fatigue and low fever for 3 months, which has worsened in the past 2 days.
+She is admitted to the emergency room.
 Chest Xray shows opacity in the right upper lobe and extensive effusion in the right lung.
 Thoracentesis reveals tan-yellow fluid containing scanty clusters of epithelioid cells forming 3 dimensional architecture, with slightly enlarged nuclei and prominent nucleoli in the background of extensive inflammation, neutrophil infiltration and degenerative changes.
 Which of the following immunostains support the diagnosis of a malignant effusion over a benign effusion in the cell block?

 - MOC31 membranous and EZH2 nuclear staining